jesusoviedo/lus-laboris-py/src/lus_laboris_api/README.md

 **GET** `/api/health`
 - Comprehensive health check of API and dependencies
 - **No authentication required** - for monitoring systems
-- Returns service status, dependencies, and uptime
+- Returns service status, dependencies (basic status only), and uptime
-- Always returns full information (public endpoint)
+- **Safe for public access**: Only exposes service names and their status (connected/healthy/unhealthy)
+- Does NOT expose: model names, project IDs, collection counts, or other sensitive details

 **GET** `/api/health/ready`
 - Readiness check for load balancers and orchestrators